juho-a/Eprice/App/README.md

 (container): printenv # or echo etc.
 ```

+**For developing client:** There is a sort of a bug in the denolands alpine image, which prevents us from installing with optional flags -- in our case `deno install --allow-scripts`.
+This means that the node modules need to be copied from local.
+This is not an issue if you are using linux (or wsl2 on Windows).
+Later, there might be a change in the client's base image later on to fix this issue.

 And note that the container names are not necessarily same as the service name (they are derived from it though); you can check running cont's with `docker <container> ps`.

 ### Running without Docker